-In the 1820’s, around the time Washington was first being settled, it was an Illinois law that any White who came upon a Black was required to stop them and ask to see their “freedom papers” to verify that they were not an escaped slave.
-If they were found to be a slave the White was to make in essence a citizen’s arrest, and the Black would have been taken to the justice of the peace and put on trial.
+In the 1820s, around the time Washington was first being settled, it was an Illinois law that any White who came upon a Black was required to stop them and ask to see their “freedom papers” to verify that they were not an escaped slave.
+If they were found to be a slave, the White was to make, in essence, a citizen’s arrest, and the Black would have been taken to the justice of the peace and put on trial.
 The White would then receive a reward.
 For some Whites around the state, this was how they made their living at that time.
-So from the time of Washington’s inception, the Black/White relationship in Illinois centered on profiling and suspicion, simply based on the laws of the time.
+So from the time of Washington’s inception, the Black/White relationship in Illinois centered on profiling and suspicion based on the laws of the time.

 During this time frame, Illinois was a free state that did not allow slavery but allowed indentured servitude.
-The only real difference between the two was that slavery was a lifetime of service while indentured servants had a contract which would eventually expire and the servant would go free.
+The only real difference between the two was that slavery was a lifetime of service.
+At the same time, indentured servants had a contract that would eventually expire, and the servant would go free.
 Those lines were often blurred.

 Washington was first settled in 1825 by William Holland, who worked for the government as a blacksmith for the Native Americans.

-In the 1840’s the Underground Railroad for escaped slaves ran through Washington, with the Jacob W. Kern property used as a depot between Morton and Woodford County.
+In the 1840s, the Underground Railroad for escaped slaves ran through Washington, and the Jacob W. Kern property was used as a depot between Morton and Woodford County.
 His property was north of town near the county line.

-In 1848 Illinois revised its Constitution and abolished the allowance of indentured servants, making Illinois a totally free state.
-Democrat lawmakers were asking for a prohibitive Black Law to be passed then but it did not officially get ratified until 1853.
-According to that Law prohibiting the emigration of Blacks to Illinois, if a Black was in the state for more than ten days they were committing a crime.
-Free Blacks already in the state were allowed to stay, including Washington’s first Black resident, Jack Gorin, who lived in Washington with the Gorin family from the 1840s until his death in 1869.
-Gorin, by all accounts found, was a well-loved member of the community.
+In 1848 Illinois revised its Constitution and abolished the allowance of indentured servants, making Illinois a free state.
+Democrat lawmakers were asking for a prohibitive Black Law to be passed, but it was not officially ratified until 1853.
+According to that Law prohibiting the emigration of Blacks to Illinois, if a Black was in the state for more than ten days, they were committing a crime.
+Free Blacks already in the state were allowed to stay, including Washington’s first Black resident, Jack Gorin, who lived in Washington with the Gorin family from the 1840s until he died in 1869.
+By all accounts, Gorin was a well-loved member of the community.

 Excerpts from an 1858 speech made by Stephen Douglas in Galesburg: